melody-curriculum/april29/README.md

 # ChickTech- April 29, 2017

-## Let's get to know one another:
-- What's your name?
-- What are two things we wouldn't know about you at first glance?

 ## Things to keep in mind:
 - We are here to help you and we are excited to be here.
 - With that in mind, ask as many questions as you can.